chenhunghan/ialacol/README.md

 ## Features

-- Compatibility with OpenAI APIs, allowing you to use OpenAI's Python client or any frameworks that are built on top of OpenAI APIs such as [langchain](https://github.com/hwchase17/langchain).
+- Compatibility with OpenAI APIs, allowing you to use any frameworks that are built on top of OpenAI APIs such as [langchain](https://github.com/hwchase17/langchain).
 - Lightweight, easy deployment on Kubernetes clusters with a 1-click Helm installation.
-- Support for various commercially usable models.
 - Streaming first!
 For better UX.
+- Optional CUDA acceleration.

 ## Quick Start